Skip to main content

 cd i18n && go test

 All languages are filled in English by default.
-You are encouraged to help translate the newly added strings in the web/src/locales/zh/data.json by Crowdin after your PR has been merged.
+After your PR has been merged, you are encouraged to help translate the newly added strings in web/src/locales/zh/data.json by Crowdin.

 caution

-If you are not familiar with other language, please don't translate it.
-Keep the file as it is.
+If you are not familiar with a language, please do not translate it; keep the file as it is.

 License

-By contributing to Casdoor, you agree that your contributions will be licensed under its Apache License.
+By contributing to Casdoor, you agree that your contributions will be licensed under the Apache License.